A Hybrid Riemann Solver for Large Hyperbolic Systems of Conservation Laws: Hybrid Riemann Solvers

 \subsection{MUSTA}

-In \cite{Toro2006} and \cite{ToroTitarev2006} a multi stage flux called MUSTA has been been introduced.
+In \cite{Toro2006} and \cite{ToroTitarev2006}, a multi stage flux called MUSTA has been been introduced.
 This flux function is based on the repetition of a simple flux function in order to resolve the Riemann fan and obtain high-resolution solutions of the Riemann problem.
 The general $\text{MUSTA}_k$ flux consists of $k$ repetitions.
-Here, we will only consider the schemes for $k=0, 1$.
-For $k=0$ it turns out to be the FORCE scheme, Eq.~\eqref{eq:FORCE}, as suggested in \cite{Toro2006, ToroTitarev2006}.
+Here, we only consider the schemes for $k\in \{0, 1\}$.
+It turns out that $\text{MUSTA}_0$ is the FORCE scheme, Eq.~\eqref{eq:FORCE}, as suggested in \cite{Toro2006, ToroTitarev2006}.
 For $k=1$ the dissipation matrix of this scheme is given by

 It is interesting to realize that $d_{\text{MUSTA}_1}$ slightly drops below the absolute value function for larger wave speeds, see Fig.~\ref{fig:hybridSolvers}.
 This feature will be discussed in more detail in Sec.~\ref{subsec:Domega}.